pranay66/Brain-tumour/README.md

 Machine Learning / Thresholding techniques for segmentation

-▶️ How to Run
+▶️ How to Clone and Run this repository:
-Clone this repository:

 bash
 Copy